thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 13 April 2023
+### Daily Rundown on Friday, 14 April 2023

-- The average temperature today is 9.89˚C;
+- The average temperature today is 8.93˚C;
-- With highs of 10.46˚C and lows of 3.34˚C.
+- With highs of 9.07˚C and lows of 3.51˚C.
-- You can expect clear sky for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->